Magic: The Gathering finance: Observer and bandwagon effects

 The observer effect has been a tool implemented by speculators in an effort to manipulate the card market.
 It asserts that "you can't measure something without affecting the results of that measurement".
-An example of this in MtG Finance would be suggesting a certain card has unrecognised value in a public forum and having the public respond to your advice by buying that card.
-This would seem to prove your original advice correct as determined by the subsequent price increase of that card and is known as the bandwagon effect.
+An example of this in MTG finance would be suggesting a certain card has unrecognized value in a public forum and having the public respond to that advice by buying that card.
+This would seem to prove the original advice correct as determined by the subsequent price increase of that card and is known as the bandwagon effect.